kuhnskc/linux-detection-container/README.md

 # CrowdStrike Falcon Linux Sensor Detection Test Container

 ## ⚠️ Disclaimer
 This is a community project and is not officially supported or affiliated with CrowdStrike.
 It is provided "as is" without warranty of any kind.
+Use at your own risk.

 ## Overview
 This container provides a safe, controlled environment for validating CrowdStrike Falcon Linux sensor detections.
 It generates various detection patterns to help confirm proper sensor deployment and configuration.
 All tests run as a non-root user, demonstrating CrowdStrike's ability to detect malicious behavior regardless of privilege level.